H1THM/odin-recipes/README.md

 Welcome!

-this is my first project in the ODIN project curriculum its about making a website about cooking recipes using HTML
+this is my first project in the ODIN project curriculum its about making a website about cooking recipes using HTML.